3v0k4/contact-page/blog/posts/2019-07-08-scripting-in-haskell-and-purescript.markdown

 ---
 title: Scripting in Haskell and PureScript
 author: Riccardo
-description: Writing scripts with Haskell and PureScript is a good way of doing some functional at work.
-This post is enough to get started.
+description: Writing scripts with Haskell and PureScript is a good way of doing some functional programming at work
 cover_image: https://odone.io/images/scripting.jpg
 ---